 Whether it’s your first or tenth time, embrace the experience.
 Put in a good effort have fun and support the other athletes.

 As mentioned the Open challenges you in so many ways and knowing where you’re failing already provides a tonne of information about which body part could be at fault and how to direct your treatment plan.
-If you find yourself struggling with an injury leading up to the Open or throughout the competition have a look online and book an appointment.
+If you find yourself struggling with an injury leading up to the Open or throughout the competition have a look online.

 Throughout the Open as each workout is announced I will be uploading videos of mobility drills to help prepare you for the whats to come.
 Keep an eye on Facebook and Instagram.